 Follow Us On:

 Mohammad Ali Bogra was born on 19th October 1909.
 He belonged to an aristocratic family of Bogra, East Benga.
 He was the grandson of Nawab Ali Choudhry.
 He studied at the Calcutta University of United India and started his career as a politician.
-In 1937 he was selected to the Bengal Legislative Assembly and after six years, in 1943, Bogra was selected as the Parliamentary Secretary to the then Chief Minister of Bengal, Kuawaja Nazimuddin.
+In 1937 he was elected to the Bengal Legislative Assembly and after six years, in 1943, Bogra was selected as the Parliamentary Secretary to the then Chief Minister of Bengal, Khawaja Nazimuddin.
 Later on, in 1946, serving under Huseyn Shaheed Suhrawardy, he was made the Health Minister and then the Finance Minister of Bengal.